Visit Crimson Connect to see more upcoming student events.

 Fisher Auditorium, IUP Performing Arts Center

-This is the twentieth anniversary of the IUP Jazz Festival.
-The IUP Jazz Band and the IUP Jazz Ensemble will perform.
+A tradition spanning two decades, the annual IUP Jazz Festival showcases IUP’s very own jazz band and ensemble.
+The IUP Jazz band, led by James Flowers, and the IUP Jazz Ensemble, led by Kevin Eisensmith, will perform all-time favorite and innovated jazz pieces.
 James Flowers, professor of saxophone, will be the featured soloist for the event.

 A live audience of IUP community members only will be permitted.

 The number of seats available will be based on the current COVID guidelines.